dmitrysobolev/bookrat/README.md

    - `h`/`l`: Navigate between parts
    - `Tab`: Switch between file list and content view
    - `Enter`: Select a file to read
+   - `d`: Toggle debug mode (in content view) to see raw text with visible special characters
    - `q`: Quit the application

 ## Dependencies